Amaury-Vasquez/amvas-ui/README.md

 # amvas-ui

-User interface library created to be used in React JS applications.
-Build using tailwind css, it has highly customizable components.
+User interface library for React applications, created using tailwind css, it offers a great list of highly customizable components.
 ## Status

 In development.